Regularity of multi-parameter Fourier integral operator: Abstract

 \section{Abstract}

-We study the regularity of Fourier integral operators, by allowing their symbols to satisfy certain multi-parameter characteristics.
-As a result, we prove a sharp $\L^p$-estimate obtained by Seeger, Sogge and Stein on product spaces.
+We study a family of Fourier integral operators by allowing their symbols to satisfy a multi-parameter differential inequality.
+We extend the sharp $\L^p$-theorem obtained by Seeger, Sogge and Stein to product spaces.